Performance Anxiety Treatment

-Some mild to moderate anxiety is normal and motivating in performances.
-Some moderate anxiety promotes optimal performance.
-However increasing beyond a certain threshold is reached causes performance to plunge.
+Some mild to moderate anxiety is normal and motivating in performances; however, when that anxiety crosses beyond a certain threshold, it often causes performance to plunge.